Dec 12, 2018

 - SOWK 660 Special Topics (3, 3, 3)

 - SOWK 661 Appalachian Culture, Structures, and Environment (3)

 Policy - Not Repeating BSW Content

 BSW graduates entering the MSW program will not be required to repeat what has been mastered in their BSW programs.
 Avoidance of duplication is addressed in two ways.
 First, student may apply to the Advanced Standing Program.
 Secondly, if Advanced Standing is not an option for the student, then the student may request that courses they have taken in their BSW program be reviewed in light of their BSW academic record for assessment of mastery in HBSE, Research and Policy.
 The assessment of mastery will include all the elements of competency evaluation offered by their BSW program along with the grades earned in the sequence.
-BSW student who have demonstrated mastery in the manner described above may request to test out of one or more of the following foundation courses:
+BSW students who have demonstrated mastery in the manner described above may request to seek exemption for one or more of the following foundation courses:

 Students wishing exemption from one or more of the above courses must submit a request to do so to the MSW Program Director at least five weeks prior to the start of the semester in which the course is normally taught.

-Further information on the MSW may be found in the MSW Student Handbook and at:
+Further information on the MSW Program may be found in the MSW Student Handbook and at:

-The Concord University MSW was granted Candidacy by CSWE, June 2013 and awarded accreditation June 2015.
+The Concord University MSW Program was granted Candidacy by CSWE, June 2013 and awarded accreditation June 2015.